jtophilip/bindingtutor/doc/BindingModels.rst

 By convention the concentration of MT is reported as the concentration of tubulin dimers.
-In most binding assays a microtubule stabilizer is used to make the concentration of free tubulin irrelevant in biding calculations.
+In most binding assays a microtubule stabilizer is used to make the concentration of free tubulin irrelevant in binding calculations.
 Should this not be the case, the contribution of free tubulin dimer both in decreasing the available polymer sites and in possibly competing with the polymerized tubulin for binding proteins